phuongnttruong/Cyber-Security-Base-2023-Course-Project-I/README.md

 ## Flaw 2: [A03:2021 – Injection](https://owasp.org/Top10/A03_2021-Injection/)
 ### Flaw's Location:

+Injection vulnerabilities are one of the most prevalent vulnerabilities on the OWASP Top 10 list.
+Injection occurs when untrusted or attacker-controlled data is passed to an interpreter, leading to unexpected and malicious behavior.
+Although injection attacks can occur in various programming languages, they are frequently observed in database query languages such as SQL

-the find_topic function is using a raw SQL query to retrieve the topic from the database.
+The find_topic function is using a raw SQL query to retrieve the topic from the database.
 However, the tid parameter is being inserted directly into the SQL query string without any validation or sanitization.
 This makes the function vulnerable to SQL injection attacks, where an attacker could craft a malicious tid parameter that would cause the SQL query to execute unintended SQL statements.

 To fix this flaw, the tid parameter should be validated and sanitized before being used in the SQL query.
 This can be done using parameterized queries, which allow the tid parameter to be passed separately from the SQL query string.
 ```